Your first priority must be the safety of people!

 - Our personal use of MultiCopters (models in general) is continually under attack by those who fear ‘drones’ and invasion of privacy.
 If you break the law, or invade someone’s privacy, or put them in harm’s way, you threaten the future of our personal use of models.
 Please, understand the law and the rights of others - and fly accordingly.

 - Most countries have a prominent model aircraft organization.
 In the USA that is the AMA.
 Review the AMA safety code.
-Working with the FAA and other government organizations, the AMA has established (and continues to update) rules for UAV’s and for FPV flight.
+Working with the FAA and other government organizations, the AMA has established (and continues to update) rules for First Person View (FPV) Operations.
 If you are in the USA (or not), read these documents!
 The AMA has a strong lobbying group that will help protect our rights.
 Get involved and support your country’s model aircraft organizations - and help protect our right to fly.

 Most important: Keep a safe distance between your Copter and People!